 - Action Will Be Taken

-Left Anti-Intellectualism and Its Discontents Resource Type: Article/Report/Letter Published: 2004 Marxism's decline isn't just an intellectual concern -- it too has practical effects.
+Left Anti-Intellectualism and Its Discontents Resource Type: Article Published: 2004 Marxism's decline isn't just an intellectual concern -- it too has practical effects.
 If you lack any serious understanding of how capitalism works, then it's easy to delude yourself into thinking that moral appeals to the consciences of CEOs and finance ministers will have some effect.
 You might think that central banks' habit of provoking recessions when the unemployment rate gets too low is a policy based on a mere misunderstanding.
 You might think that structural adjustment and imperial war are just bad lifestyle choices.

 - Adventures in Marxism